YoltzCaden/FocusFlow/README.md

 # FocusFlow
-A simple Pomodoro Timer website using HTML, CSS and JavaScript
+A Pomodoro Timer website using HTML, CSS and JavaScript.

-HTML and CSS will be used for the visuals
-JavaScript will be used for the linking and controlling the timer.
+I'm using vanilla JavaScript for this project.

 I have attached a plan of my almost finished view of this project.